Azerbaijan mourns 38 killed in plane crash in Kazakhstan – DW – 12/26/2024

 The closest Russian airport on the flight path was also closed for several hours, with investigators looking into it.

-Flight tracking website Flight Radar showed that the aircraft making circling the airfield in the final minutes before coming down about two miles away from the city of Aktau, Kazakhstan.
+Flight tracking website Flight Radar showed the aircraft circling the airfield in the final minutes before coming down about two miles away from the city of Aktau, Kazakhstan.

+29 survivors, including at least two children, were hospitalized following a sprawling rescue operation, according to Russian news service Interfax.

+The report was quoting Kazakhstan's deputy prime minister, Kanat Bozumbayev, who is in charge of the investigation.

 Authorities say too soon to speculate cause behind crash